-My academic career has taken a path that started in Engineering, through Architecture and Design Computing, and more recently Computer Science and Information Studies.
-My research and teaching has centered on computational support for design and creativity.
-My current focus is on issues related to scale: big data and crowdsourcing.
-With big data we can look for patterns and trends that lead to a better understanding of creativity as a combination of novelty, value and surprise.
-In crowdsourcing, we have the opportunity to study the impact of casual users participating in online creative communities, and the impact of knowledge diversity on quality and creativity of designs.
-I am also interested in how different modes of interaction affect creative cognition and am working on various gesture-based tangible interaction designs.
+My academic career has taken a path of AI research and teaching that started in Engineering, through Architecture and Design Computing, and now Computer Science and Information Studies.
+My leadership opportunities have led to administrative roles in academia and government.
+My research and teaching have centered on computational models of design and creativity.
+A consistent focus of my research is on human cognition and AI models related to curiosity, novelty, and surprise.
+With symbolic and connectionist AI we can look for patterns and trends that lead to a better understanding of creativity as a combination of novelty, value, and surprise.
+From an HCI perspective, I am interested in how different modes of interaction affect creative cognition such as conversational, gesture, and tangible interaction designs.

 While Professor of Design Computing and Co-Director of the Key Centre of Design Computing and Cognition at the University of Sydney, I developed and implemented an innovative Bachelor degree in design computing, I was Chair of the Department of Architectural and Design Science, as Co-Director of the Key Center I led a group of 11 academics in developing teaching and research in design computing and cognition, and I taught research methods in the School of Information Technology and in Design Computing.
 I assisted in the development of a research program for the Collaborative Research Centre for Construction Innovation and in the start up of the Humans Understanding Machines group at National ICT Australia.